vkeshari/cricket_ratings/README.md

 # Cricket Ratings Analytics Library

 > [!IMPORTANT]
-> You may use the code in this repository for your own analysis of cricket ratings data, but **you must attribute references to this or any derivative work to the original author**.
+> You may use the code in this repository for your own analysis of cricket ratings data, but **please attribute references to this or any derivative work to the original author**.
 >
 > ### Example attribution
 >